 It is hard to imagine a world without the Internet.
-Networking has made the sharing of information fast.
+Networking has made the sharing of information much faster than it was before.
 We get emails and instant messages with pictures attached instead of waiting days for postal delivery.
 We register "online" for classes instead of waiting "in line" to pull computer cards.
-We buy worldwide from ebay instead of our local bulletin board.
+We buy worldwide from ebay or locally from Craig's List instead of visiting our local bricks-and-mortar store.

-The world wants to be connected.
-It needs workers with technical skills.
+People want to be connected.
+The world needs workers with technical skills.
 This course is focused on those skills: creating wiring, connecting computers, and making networks.

-This course will prepare you to take other courses in the IS department.
-IS 386 Computer Network Servers and IS 389 Computer Network Design build on your knowledge from IS 280.
-In IS 386 you can develop skill and experience configuring and operating network servers.
-In IS 389 you can develop skill and experience configuring networking equipment such as switches, routers, and gateways.
+This course will prepare you to take other courses in the IT major.
+IT 426 (formerly IS 386) Computer Network Servers and IT 480 (formerly IS 389) Computer Network Design build on your knowledge from IT 280.
+In IT 426 you can develop skill and experience configuring and operating network servers.
+In IT 480 you can develop skill and experience configuring networking equipment such as switches, routers, and gateways.